canonical/lxd/doc/metrics.md

 ...
 ```

-Since the Subject Alternative Name (SAN) list doesn't include the hostname provided in the `targets` list, it is required to override the name used for comparison using the `server_name` directive.
+Since the Subject Alternative Name (SAN) list doesn't include the host name provided in the `targets` list, it is required to override the name used for comparison using the `server_name` directive.

 Here is an example of a `prometheus.yaml` configuration where multiple jobs are used to scrape the metrics of multiple LXD servers: